What is Tamoxifen?

-McCune-Albright Syndrome is a genetic condition which impacts the bone growth and pigmentation in both boys and girls, and is most notable because it encourages early puberty.
-Tamoxifen can be used to prevent the bones from maturing too quickly, which causes the pediatric patient to not grow as tall as normal.
+McCune-Albright Syndrome is a genetic condition which impacts the bone growth and pigmentation in both boys and girls and is most notable because it encourages early puberty.
+Tamoxifen can be used to prevent the bones from maturing too quickly, which causes the pediatric patient not to grow as tall as expected.

-There are some potential issues and complications however.
-Research published in 2008 showed that Tamoxifen may produce unwanted side-effects, such as reduced HGH production and changes in bone maturation which may lead this form of treatment to be limited in the future.
+There are some potential issues and complications, however.
+Research published in 2008 showed that Tamoxifen might produce unwanted side-effects, such as reduced HGH production and changes in bone maturation, which may lead to this form of treatment to be limited in the future.

 Tamoxifen Treatment for Fertility

 Tamoxifen has been effectively utilized to promote fertility in women suffering from conditions that limit their ability to ovulate.
 Because of its positive impact on endometrial function, Tamoxifen helps stimulate a regular menstrual cycle when taken from days three to seven of the cycle.

 Tamoxifen Therapy can also promote fertility in women that have experienced breast cancer in the past.
 Tamoxifen is also considered a viable alternative to Clomiphene Citrate and is often used in patients that don't respond to Clomiphene Citrate Fertility Treatment.

 Because Tamoxifen is highly effective at limiting the development of breast tissue, it is often used as an alternative to aromatase inhibitors such as Clomiphene Citrate in male patients experiencing gynecomastia.
 It is also sometimes used by individuals that abuse steroids for the same reason.
 Often, Tamoxifen is used before symptoms appear but is also commonly prescribed and/or utilized when initial signs of gynecomastia appear, including nipple sensitivity and soreness.